bwittenberg/manage-users/README.md

 - Vercel makes it easy to build and deploy
 - Vite and Vercel make it easy to proxy paths to an API with a different origin

-# Process
+# Other

 - Many features were developed on branches, and then I opened a PR.
 The PRs show how the app was built iteratively.
+- Lightweight stories are in the [docs folder](https://github.com/bwittenberg/manage-users/tree/main/docs/stories) so that reviewers can see some information about the development process.
+These are very lightweight, and in a "real" work setting, story data would include more information.
+- State management is done with [Apollo Client](https://www.apollographql.com/docs/react/)
+  - The [ApolloWrapper](https://github.com/bwittenberg/manage-users/blob/main/src/gql/ApolloWrapper/ApolloWrapper.tsx) configures apollo client for the app and uses the [REST Link](https://www.apollographql.com/docs/react/api/link/apollo-link-rest/) to fetch and transform the REST response into GraphQL.
+  - There are simpler ways to fetch data from a rest endpoint (like the `fetch` API), but I'm familiar with Apollo Client, and it provides lots of great DX and hard to build features, like [cache normalization](https://www.apollographql.com/docs/react/caching/overview/#data-normalization).

 # TODOs

 - Custom font
   - I intentionally stuck with the fonts from [`@radix-ui/themes`](https://www.radix-ui.com/).
 But, I recently used a custom font for my personal side.
 The code is [here](https://github.com/bwittenberg/monorepo/blob/main/apps/personal/src/components/Fonts/Geist/GeistFont.css.ts).
 - Navigation paths module
   - I think it's worth pulling all the routes with names and paths into a module with types for each path and names for the pages.
-It's easy to use strings for each page across the app, and then hard to refactor routes or change route params.
+Without this encapsulation, it's easy to use strings for each page across the app, and then hard to refactor routes or change route params.
 - Add codegen for GraphQL queries
   - I set up [codegen](https://the-guild.dev/graphql/codegen) for GraphQL queries before and it improves correctness, Developer Experience, and testing.
 - Add sorting and filtering to the table
   - I would implement sorting, filtering, and infinite scroll/pagination so that users can click on column headers and change the sort direction.
 All queries should run on the server and return results.
 - Improve navigation so that it's collapsible on desktop and mobile
 - Improve build to run lint and tests